DynamicCE/ToDoList/README.md

 # ToDoList
-This is my ToDoList App
+This is my ToDoList App,
 i wrote description statements